Mum smiles at me more and plays with me. I sleep in a nice clean cot.

 It is a well-resourced program that provides therapeutic assessments, individualised family action plans and flexible supports using a home visiting model for up to 12 months.

 Families are given a case manager and specialist services are provided in a flexible way.
 QEC works closely in partnership with 2 lead agencies.
-In the Northern program, the lead agency is Kildonan whereas in the Southern program, the lead agency is Connections.
+In the Northern program, the lead agency is Kildonan whereas in the Southern program, the lead agency is Uniting.
 Take Two Berry Street also works in partnership with these programs.

 Generally families are visited by QEC staff twice a week, in their own home and are offered parenting support and education tailored to their needs.